BarbzCodez/BarbzCodez/README.md

 2. On the **Side Bar**, Go to **Pages**.
 3. Click Stuff.

-In the end you should see:
+In the end you should see this popup b

 > add gif